June-Skeeter/Module6_GEOS270/docs/Content_Part3.md

 ## Climate Change
 {: .no_toc }

 GIS has a wide range of applications for addressing climate change.
 Satellite data can be used to monitor impacts and advance our understanding.
-Mapping can be used to work towards mitigation and develop strategies for adaptation (eg. mapping sea level rise, risk assessments for highways, assessing fire risk)
+Mapping can be used to work towards mitigation and develop strategies for adaptation (eg. mapping sea level rise, risk assessments for highways, assessing fire risk).

+* I frequently use GIS in my own research, it was a central part of my dissertation and now I'm using it working for the UBC Micrometeorology research group.

 ## Social Justice
 {: .no_toc }